Fishing Report July 10, 2016

 Lastly, if you’re not used to the heat, small doses of it is recommended.
 I don’t know how many charters I’ve run where the clients wanted to stay out all day but by noon they’ve had enough.
 Fishing in the heat for 4-5 hours is usually enough.
 If you need more fishing time to get your fix, try breaking up the day.
 Fish the early morning for a few hours and then go back out again just before sunset and fish.
 It’ll be easier on you and you’ll probably notice the fishing to be a little a better, too.

-On my own trips with Southernaire Fishing Charters, we’re trying to heat the heat, too.
+On my own trips with Just Reel Fishing Charters, we’re trying to beat the heat, too.
 I’m leaving the dock around sunrise and usually coming back around noon.
 This way we are off the water before the peak temperatures have a chance to rise.
 On these early morning trips we’re catching mangrove snapper, flounder and cobia on nearshore structure.
 After catching snapper, we’re moving inshore to deep grass flats to catch spotted seatrout, Spanish mackerel and bluefish.
 Despite the heat, both bites are decent, although sometimes a little moving around is required.

 On a final note, Gulf recreational red snapper season closed July 11.
 The season will reopen Fridays, Saturdays and Sundays in September and October and on Labor Day.
 For more information on the closure visit MyFWC.com/fishing and click on “saltwater”, “recreational regulations” and “snappers.”